 Issue Implications Sign-off Impact on Corporate Priorities The Workforce Strategy has an impact on all aspects of the corporate priorities.
 Bal Sandher, Head of HR Risk Management The overarching risk is that if the council does not have a Workforce Strategy it may fail to put in place the actions to deliver the priorities.
+Bal Sandher, Head of HR Financial Workforce costs are the single biggest area of expenditure for the Council, accounting for around half of the Council's total budget.
+The Workforce Strategy therefore has a financial impact, but this is costed within the normal annual budget.
+Specific initiatives described within this report are also funded from Section 151 Officer & Finance Team within existing budgets.
+Staffing The Workforce Strategy will have an impact on staff - this should be a positive impact as we work to ensure that there are improvements.
+Bal Sandher, Head of HR Legal Although there may be specific actions arising out of the Strategy that require legal input, there is nothing identified in the plan overall that will have legal implications.
+Estelle Culligan (Principal Solicitor) Privacy and Data Protection No personal data is contained in the report.
+[Legal Team] Equalities No impact identified as a result of this update report.
+As an employer the Council has a duty to fulfil under the Equality Act 2010.
+This is ongoing and is embedded in the processes to deliver the Work Force Strategy Equalities and Corporate Policy Officer Public Health No impact identified at this time Bal Sandher, Head of HR Crime and Disorder No impact identified at this time Bal Sand Head of Procurement The Workforce Strategy has an impact on all aspects of the corporate priorities.
 Bal Sandher, Head of HR

-Financial There are areas of the Workforce Strategy that may have a financial impact but these would be costed within the normal annual budget [Section 151 Officer & Finance Team] Staffing The Workforce Strategy will have an impact on staff - this should be a positive impact as we work to ensure that there are improvements.
-Bal Sandher, Head of HR Legal Although there may be specific actions that have legal implications there is nothing identified in the plan overall that will have legal implications.
-[Legal Team] Privacy and Data Protection No personal data is contained in the report.
-[Legal Team] Equalities No impact identified at this time [Policy & Information Manager] Crime and Disorder No impact identified at this time Bal Sandher, Head of HR Procurement No impact identified at this time Bal Sandher, Head of HR